Migrating from HPCS to Key Protect Dedicated with the Key Migration Tool

 - Triggers sync events to services that have associations (cloud resources that use the keys being migrated) so they can start migrating the HPCS key

-- You can monitor event acknowledgment and migration in the activity tracking logs (see Migration that is not completed in time for troubleshooting)
+- You must monitor event acknowledgment and migration in the activity tracking logs (see Migration that is not completed in time for troubleshooting)

-See troubleshooting if there are issues that are observed in the creation of migration intents.
+For any issues that are observed in the creation of migration intents, see troubleshooting section.

 Syncing keys